Microschools: Networks

 The networked microschools can be thought of as a distributed version of the current schools with the focus shifted from infrastructure and regimentation to relaxed learning.
 The saving in fees and the reduction in travel-time, stress etc. will be substantial.
 I think it is an exciting vision.
 What do you think?

-2 replies on “Microschools: Networks”
+2 responses to “Microschools: Networks”

 Excellent thoughts, especially as an alternative to home-schooling which isn’t a social way of growing up and which implies heavy/stifling parental involvement.